 Physics I, Advanced Placement is organized around seven foundational big ideas in physics and is the equivalent to a first-semester college course in algebra-based physics.
-The course dynamics and angular momentum); work, energy, and power; an introduction to electric circuits; and mechanical waves and sound.
+The course covers Newtonian mechanics (including rotational dynamics and angular momentum); work, energy, and power; an introduction to electric circuits; and mechanical waves and sound.
 Students are required to take the AP exam in May.